 It gives a really cool perspective and might even encourage you to wear your helmet more often!

 Recommended: These are our favorite inflatable jet ski toys.

 #8 GoPro Sports Kit

-Our penultimate pick isn’t just one single kind of mount, it’s a combination of two of the best mounts from earlier.
+The GoPro Sports Kit is a combination of two of the best mounts from earlier.
 This action sports mounting kit comes with the chest mount and Handlebar/seat post/pole GoPro mount.
 It’s the perfect combination for jet ski filming and offers two amazing perspectives that perfectly encapsulate speed and energy.

 This kit isn’t just designed for while you are out on the water.
 If you use your camera for other action video purposes, be it on land or in the air, you’ll find plenty of opportunities to use all the different accessories included.